drew-solomon/classifying-leaf-disease/README.md

 - This project task and data was sourced from Kaggle’s Cassava Leaf Disease Classification [competition](https://www.kaggle.com/competitions/cassava-leaf-disease-classification/overview).
 - As such, many thanks to the Makerere Artificial Intelligence (AI) Lab at Makerere University in Uganda - who apply AI and data science to real-word challenges, as well as to the experts and collaborators from National Crops Resources Research Institute (NaCRRI) for assisting in preparing this dataset.
-- All sources for our EDA and model development are listed in the blog posts in the [Deliverables](#deliverables) section.
+- All sources for our EDA and model development are listed in our blog posts ([1](https://roma-coffin.medium.com/categorizing-cassava-leaf-diseases-dbd08fcc671), [2](https://roma-coffin.medium.com/using-deep-learning-to-classify-cassava-leaf-diseases-part-2-1321cd61d46), and [3](https://roma-coffin.medium.com/categorizing-cassava-leaf-diseases-part-3-bbf6d002d3d8))
 - Many thanks to Annie and Roma for your collaboration!